SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Wound levels -- so what?
 What does that mean in descriptive terms?
 It depends on what caused the harm.
 The following list supplies some general guidelines for describing what might have happened to the character’s body when he was hurt.
-Use the “Wound Levels” chart to decide on the character’s current Wound level.
+Use the "Wound Levels" chart to decide on the character’s current Wound level.
 Stunned: Moderate bruise or minor sprain; laceration; muscle tear;
 minor dislocation of joint.